 The following stories set the context for student learning about infectious diseases.

 This article discusses epidemics and how we should prepare for them.

 This article discusses the origins and implications of the COVID-19 pandemic.

 This story discusses possible origins of the Ebola epidemic.

 The second story describes the 2014 measles outbreak in Disneyland and the possible reasons for it.

 How do these stories connect to the modules?

-Viruses, a type of infectious agent, cause both Ebola and measles.
+Viruses, a type of infectious agent, cause Ebola, and measles, and COVID-19.
 Viruses have many features in common, but viruses found in nature are also very diverse in their structures, the organisms they infect, how they infect organisms, how contagious they are, in the symptoms they produce, and how infections can be treated and prevented.

 In order to understand why these recent outbreaks have occurred and what can be done to prevent them, you need to understand the biology and ecology of viruses, their different modes of transmission, how they cause disease, their mechanisms for spreading to cause outbreaks and epidemics, and the options that exist for prevention and treatment.